South African cricket team in India in 1991–92

 The South African cricket team toured India in the 1991–92 season.
 The tour was significant in that it was South Africa's first official international cricket series since their suspension from the sport in 1970 due to the apartheid policy.
+The tour was hastily arranged barely a month after South Africa's readmission to international cricket, as a result of Pakistan's national team pulling out of their pre-arranged tour of India.

 The tour consisted of a series of three One Day International (ODI) matches against the Indian national team and were the first-ever official ODIs played by South Africa.
 India won the series 2–1, and the Men of the Series were Sanjay Manjrekar of India and Kepler Wessels of South Africa.